-Student Discrimination Complaints Against Other Students: Complaints by students against other students for all forms of discrimination based on protected classifications should be reported to the Associate Vice President of Diversity, Equity and Inclusion, who retains discretion to determine the most appropriate avenue of response, including but not limited to, coordination with other University (CMSRU) resources such as Residential Learning, the Office of Community Standards or the Dean of Students/CMSRU Office of Student Affairs.
-(See: Office of Student Equity and Compliance, Complaint

-Form: https://cm.maxient.com/reportingform.php?RowanUniv&layout\id=16).
-Not all such allegations will warrant a full investigation, but the University (CMSRU) reserves the right to investigate any matter in which discrimination based on a protected class is asserted.
+Student Discrimination Complaints Against Other Students: Complaints by students against other students for all forms of discrimination based on protected classifications should be reported to the Associate Vice President of Diversity, Equity and Inclusion, who retains discretion to determine the most appropriate avenue of response, including but not limited to, coordination with other University resources such as Residential Learning, the Office of Community Standards, or the Dean of Students.
+(See: Office of Student Equity and Compliance, Complaint Form: https://cm.maxient.com/reportingform.php?RowanUniv&layout_id=16).
+Not all such allegations will warrant a full investigation, but the University reserves the right to investigate any matter in which discrimination based on a protected class is asserted.